frankschae/academic-kickstart/content/post/hybridDE/index.md

 {{< figure library="true" src="trained1.png" title="" lightbox="true" >}}

+We see the expected constant value of `u[3]`, indicating a kick to the velocity of `+=1`, at the kicking times over the full time interval.

 ## Reducing the domain knowledge
-The less physical information is included in the model design, the more difficult the training becomes, e.g., due to [local minima](https://diffeqflux.sciml.ai/dev/examples/local_minima/).
+If less physical information is included in the model design, the training becomes more difficult, e.g., due to [local minima](https://diffeqflux.sciml.ai/dev/examples/local_minima/).
 Possible modification for the kicked oscillator could be

 * changing the initial condition of the third component of `u`,
 * using another affect function `affect!(integrator) = integrator.u[2] = integrator.u[3]`,